betocantu93/ember-paper-mobile-autocomplete/README.md

 ### Index:

--  `onClose`: Function, you must provide a callback for closing or doing something when the user wants to close or the if optionally you choose to close after select
+-  `onClose`: Function, you must provide a callback for closing or doing something when the user wants to close

 - `modelName`: String, The model the component will be interacting